amleokart/PlanningWebsite/README.md

-# RMA-WebAplikacija
+# PlanningWebsite
-Web aplikacija za praćenje i planiranje online nastave

-Kreirano u svrhu predmeta Frontend web tehnologije
+Web application for monitoring and planning online classes